From the Dean

 This survey course examines federal legal issues arising in the government's current anti-terrorism efforts.
-Topics include the historical roots of executive powers; electronic surveillance; the PATRIOT ACT; prosecution strategies before and after 9/11; enemy combatants and torture; and the role of the courts.
+Topics include the historical roots of executive powers; electronic surveillance; investigation of terrorist offenses; relevant terrorist criminal offenses; enemy combatants, detention, torture, and drone strikes; and the role of the courts.

 LAW 7332.
 Trusts And Estates.
 3 cr. hrs.

 Examination of intestate succession, wills and various will substitutes, inter vivos and testamentary trusts, future interests in real and personal property, and problems arising in the administration of decedents' estates and trusts.